+Note 1.
+Description of LACERS and Significant Accounting Policies (Continued)

+Recent GASB Pronouncements for Future Adoption (Continued)

-- Statement No. 91, Conduit Debt Obligations.
-The requirements of this Statement provides a single method of reporting conduit debt obligation, and will take effect for financial statements starting with the fiscal year ending June 30, 2023. - 2.
-Statement No. 94, Public-Private and Public-Public Partnerships and Availability Payment Arrangements.
-The requirements of this Statement will take effect starting with the fiscal year ending June 30, 2023. - Statement No. 96, Subscription-Based Information Technology Arrangements.
-The requirements of this Statement will take effect starting with the fiscal year that ends June 30, 2023 - 4.
-Statement No. 99, Omnibus 2022.
-The requirement related to leases, PPPs, and SBITAs are effective for fiscal years beginning after June 15, 2022.
-The remaining requirements are effective for fiscal years beginning after June 15, 2023. - Statement No. 100, Accounting Changes and Errors Correction- an amendment of GASB Statement No. 62.
-The requirements of this Statement will take effect for fiscal years starting after June 15, 2023. - 6.
-Statement No. 101, Compensated Absences.
+GASB Statement No. 99, Omnibus 2022.
+The requirement related to leases, PPPs, and SBITAs takes effect starting fiscal year ending June 30, 2023.
+The requirements related to financial guarantees and the classification and reporting of derivative instrument with the scope of Statement 53 will take effect in fiscal year ending June 30, 2024.

+GASB Statement No. 100, Accounting Changes and Errors Correction- an amendment of GASB Statement No. 62.
+The requirements of this Statement will take effect for fiscal years starting after June 15, 2023.

+GASB Statement No. 101, Compensated Absences.
 The requirements of this Statement will take effect for fiscal years starting after December 15, 2023.

-2. Retirement Plan Description
+Note 2.
+Retirement Plan Description